-How to Uphold Moral Values in an Increasingly Immoral Virtual Sphere?
+How to Uphold Moral Values in an virtual immorality?

 The messages we send to our friends have a direct impact on our relationships, the results of our online searches affect our decisions, and for our actions online we are held accountable, whether by friends, family or law enforcement agencies.